-Bacteria structure is tiny, microscopic, and unicellular.
+Bacteria structure is unicellular and microscopic with diverse shapes.

-Their size varies between 1 to 5 microns in length, but some are as big as 80 microns in length.
+The size, in general, ranges between 1 to 5 microns in length, but some are as big as 80 microns in length.

-The membrane encloses protoplasm, which has nuclear materials, ribosomes, food materials, etc. The cell structure is composed of
+The membrane encloses protoplasm and chromosomes along with materials, ribosomes, food materials, etc.

 - Capsule